How to spend one (artistic) weekend in Pico Island, Azores

-Facilities: free WiFi, outdoor space, playground for kids, barbeque, free private parking.
+Facilities: free WiFi, outdoor space, playground for kids, barbecue, free private parking.

 Bonus: spectacular view to the mountain of Pico, two house cats (Violeta was the only one fearless enough to greet me every morning, but I know of the existence of a Violeto), and fantastic hosts who will pick you up from the airport or the port if needed.

-I’ve said this a million times before, but food in the Azores tastes better and portions are generous.
-It’s a good thing that the proximity to the ocean opens up your appetite (at least that’s what it does to me).
+I’ve said this a million times before, but food in the Azores tastes better, and portions are generous.
+It’s a good thing that being close to the ocean opens up your appetite (at least that’s what it does to me).

-I don’t have food recommendations but you can never go wrong with fish and the local white wine (Pico islanders told me the white is far better than the red and they of all people should know).
+I don’t have food recommendations, but you can never go wrong with fish and the local white wine.
+Pico islanders told me the white is far better than the red, and they should know of all people.
 If you’re adventurous, try grilled limpets (I think it’s an acquired taste).

 Address: Avenida Machado Serpa 23 – Madalena